signalfx/splunk-otel-python/README.md

 > :construction: This project is currently in **BETA**.

+## Requirements

+This Splunk Distribution of OpenTelemetry requires Python 3.5 or later.
+If you're still using Python 2, continue using the SignalFx Tracing Library for Python.

 ## Getting Started

 The instrumentation works with Python version 3.6+.
 Supported libraries are